Skip to content

 Wildflower meadows and garden flowers

-Many of the meadows on the Brockhampton estate are left wild with footpaths cut through.
+Many of the meadows on the Brockhampton estate are left wild.
 Wildflowers in these meadows are favoured by bees as, unlike many modern hybrids, they are flat and open meaning nectar is in easy reach for the bee.
 By creating more wildflower meadows, we are increasing habitats for bees.

 Bumblebees feed exclusively on pollen and nectar which is why the garden at Brockhampton is also planted in a bee-friendly way with foxgloves, lavender and daisies.